-1. Created from: "Survey on Science and Technology Research", (2021) Ministry of Internal Affairs and Communications 2.
-"Universities" relates to university faculties (incl. graduate school courses), junior colleges, technical colleges, university-attached research institutions, and inter-university research institutes.
-"Other" in "Health (Pha acy and Other)" excludes "Medicine and dentistry" and "Pharmacy" in the health field.
+1. Created from: "Survey on Science and Technology Research" (2023), Ministry of Internal Affairs and Communications "Universities" relates to university faculties, junior colleges, university-attached research institutions, etc. "Other" in "Health (Pharmacy and Other)" excludes "Medicine and dentistry" and "Pharmacy" in the health field.